claint76/inivation-docs/README.md

 Links that do not work.
 Present in:
 * User guide - cAER
 ## ```<!--TO CHANGE-->```
-Links that refers to iniLabs or to not updated websites.
+Links that refers to iniVation or to not updated websites.
 Present in all but for "Application Notes" files and AEDAT file formats.

 ## ```<!--TO CREATE-->```